Follow our quick-start guide, outlining a variety of areas that could impact your business post Brexit.

 What you need to do?

-All traders will need to have considered these actions before they move goods after 11pm GMT on 31 December 2020.
 There are clear actions traders should take to prepare for the staged introduction of customs controls.
 All involved in supply chains will also need to consider the EU border requirements, procedures and access to EU or individual Member State’s systems.
 These will need to be met before moving goods.

-1) Apply for a GB EORI number
+1. Apply for a GB EORI number

-2) Apply for an EU EORI number
+2. Apply for an EU EORI number

 Some GB traders or hauliers may also need to apply for an EU EORI number.
 Traders need an EU EORI number if their business will be making customs declarations or getting a customs decision in the EU.

-3) Get a Customs Intermediary
+3. Get a Customs Intermediary

 Customs declarations are complicated.
 Most businesses that currently trade outside the EU use an intermediary, such as customs agents, Fast Parcel Operators (FPOs), Freight Forwarders (FFs) or brokers, to help them meet the customs requirements.